Agentic AI, RAG, MCP and Compiled Knowledge: The Case for a Knowledge Layer

 3.2 The RAG Survey

 By late 2023, RAG had fragmented into dozens of variants: naïve, advanced, modular, hybrid, hierarchical, recursive.
-The survey by Gao et al. systematized this landscape and made one observation explicit that practitioners had begun to feel intuitively: the bottleneck of modern RAG is no longer retrieval, it is representation.
-Plain text chunks, retrieved by semantic similarity, lose the structural relationships — causality, dependency, exception, hierarchy — that make knowledge actually operational.
+The survey by Gao et al. made one observation explicit that practitioners had begun to feel intuitively: the bottleneck of modern RAG is no longer retrieval, it is representation.
+Plain text chunks lose the structural relationships — causality, dependency, exception, hierarchy — that make knowledge actually operational.
+We have termed the class of failures that follows composition hallucination: outputs that contradict information present and retrievable in context because the relations between fragments were never explicit.

 3.3 GraphRAG

 GraphRAG attacked the representation bottleneck head-on by extracting entities and relationships from source documents and indexing them as a knowledge graph.
 Retrieval then operates over graph neighborhoods rather than isolated chunks, enabling multi-hop reasoning, global summarization, and structural navigation.
 The paper's deeper contribution is a thesis: plain text is not the optimal substrate for agent reasoning.
-Once that thesis is accepted, the question becomes which structured substrate to converge on — the precise question CKF exists to answer.
+Once that thesis is accepted, the question becomes which structured substrate to converge on.

 3.4 LightRAG and HippoRAG

-LightRAG simplifies the GraphRAG pipeline for practical deployment, while HippoRAG borrows from neuroscience — specifically, the hippocampal indexing theory of memory consolidation — to design a retrieval system that mimics how human episodic memory is organized.
+LightRAG simplifies the GraphRAG pipeline for practical deployment, while HippoRAG borrows from neuroscience to design a retrieval system that mimics how human episodic memory is organized.
 Both reinforce the same direction: memory is a structured artifact, not a flat soup of vectors.

 4. The agentic turn